tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 - The number of pages you read is not as important as the fact you're enjoying it.
 - **skim a lot of books, read a few.
 Immediately re-read the best ones twice**
   - when you lose interest give it 5 more pages.
 Then skim the next chapter.
 If you're still not interested, put it down.
 It's the authors job to keep your attention
+  - marking a book is indispensable to reading it
+    - keep you awake, not merely conscious, but wide awake
+    - reading, if it is active, is thinking and thinking tends to express itself in words, spoken or written.
+    - writing your reactions down helps you to remember the thoughts of the author
+    - literally an expression of your differences or your agreements with the author.
+It is the highest respect you can pay him.

 # Finding more time to read
   - **find time to read boils down to choices about how you allocate your time.**